-There are lots of simple ways to save water.
+There are lots of simple ways to save water at home and in your garden.

-On average, 60% of a Northern Territory household’s water use is in the garden.
-So, the backyard is a great place to start when considering how you can cut back.
+On average, 60% of a Northern Territory household’s water use is in the garden - so, the backyard is a great place to start when considering how you can cut back.
+There are also some easy ways to save water inside your home too.

 Two smiling kids with 10 quick tips on how to live water smart for Let's Save for Their Future campaign.